GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

    **This is the end of commands that had to be initiated in all nodes**

-- Run the commands below in the Gluu container on your first "primary" Gluu server installed , here that would be `159.203.126.10`:
+- Run the commands below in the Gluu container on the first "primary" Gluu server installed, here that would be `159.203.126.10`:

   Utilize this command inside the Gluu container to enable replication changing `<password>`'s to the password of your first installed Gluu server. **You must add all your nodes to this command, here we only have two**